jonrau1/SyntheticSun/readme-stage3/README.md

 ### 2. Why am I seeing so many anomalies identified by IP Insights?
 The most likely reason is you have not used Appendix A to train your own IP Insights models, or, those are all true positives and you're in the midst of an attack.
 What are you still doing here?
 Go verify!

+On a serious note after you deploy this solution, even if you have trained your model on your own data, you will likely rack up a few dozen anomalies due to the fact the model has not seen the IAM principals for all of the associated roles for the solution (nearly 2 dozen of them).
+The other problem is Lambda invocations, seldom-invoked processes from Private IP space and other low-occurence administrative automation will probably trigger IP Insights.
+The only way to combat this is to get bigger samples of your CloudTrail data (more than the day's worth of logs pulled by Appendix A) and tune your hyperparemeters to tamp this number down.
+AWS also has a massive public IP space the your public Lambda functions will chew through and fire off anomalies, your first instinct may be to green-light all of AWS' IP space but it can just as easily be a malicious insider exfiltrating data with a Lambda function...

 ### 3. I really don't want to use Elasticsearch, how can I send these to Splunk?
 Create a Kinesis Data Firehose (KDF) with a Splunk destination.
 KDF has documentation [here](https://aws.amazon.com/kinesis/data-firehose/splunk/) for doing this, this varies if you have a self-managed Splunk or Splunk Cloud deployment, Splunk maintains its own [docs](https://docs.splunk.com/Documentation/AddOns/released/Firehose/ConfigureFirehose) as well.
 You will need to modify the code samples for all of the SyntheticSun Lambda functions to publish into the Firehose, some pseudocode is below, for Security Hub you just need to point the Firehose to Splunk.
 ```python